getify/Functional-Light-JS/manuscript/ch9.md

 The reason this technique can seem useful is that the `map(..)` returns the array so you can keep chaining more operations after it; the return value of `forEach(..)` is `undefined`.
 However, I think you should avoid using `map(..)` in this way, because it's a net confusion to use a core FP operation in a decidedly un-FP way.

-You've heard the old addage about using the right tool for the right job, right?
-Hammer for a nail, screwdriver for a screw, etc. This is slightly different: it's use the right tool *in the right way*.
+You've heard the old adage about using the right tool for the right job, right?
+Hammer for a nail, screwdriver for a screw...
+This is slightly different: it's use the right tool *in the right way*.

-A hammer is meant to be swung in your hand; if you instead hold it in your mouth and try to hammer the nail, you're not gonna be very effective. `map(..)` is intended to map values, not create side effects.
+A hammer is meant to be held in your hand; if you instead hold it in your mouth and try to hammer the nail, you're not gonna be very effective. `map(..)` is intended to map values, not create side effects.

 ### A Word: Functors